-At this point, the question that might be circling your mind is what is the next Armie Hammer movie and TV show?
+At this point, the question that might be circling your mind is what is the next Armie Hammer movie or TV show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Armie Hammer films/tv shows scheduled to release in 2019 and 2020.
-We can only hope that the latest Armie Hammer movies would be as good as some of his recent ones.
+Here’s the list of upcoming Armie Hammer films scheduled to release in the near future.
+We can only hope that the new Armie Hammer performances would be as good as some of his recent ones.

-3. Death on the Nile (2020)
+4. Death on the Nile (2020)

 Fox’s upcoming mystery ‘Death on the Nile,’ is a follow-up piece to ‘Murder on the Orient Express.’
 The movie is based on the Agatha Christie novel of the same name which was published in 1937.
 The writer had published her ‘Murder on the Orient Express’ three years earlier.
-For brings back director Kenneth Branagh and screenwriter Michael Green to reprise their respective caps.
+Fox brings back director Kenneth Branagh and screenwriter Michael Green to reprise their respective duties.
 Branagh will also play the role of the legendary Belgian detective Hercule Poirot.
 Armie Hammer and Gal Gadot are the two major additions in the cast list.

 Read More: Upcoming Mark Wahlberg Movies

 When ‘Call Me by Your Name’ author André Aciman announced there would be a sequel novel, the buzz surrounding Luca Guadagnino’s intended movie sequel also increased.
 The announcement of a book sequel came in wake of the international success of Guadagnino’s 2017 film adaptation.
-Even though nothing official has been released by the makers of ‘Call Me by Your Name,’ Armie Hammer couldn’t hide his excitement about the sequel getting ready under the wrap.
+Even though nothing official has been released by the makers of ‘Call Me by Your Name,’ Armie Hammer couldn’t hide his excitement about the sequel getting ready under wraps.